 The multiple-equilibrium financial crises theory does not provide a clear guide as to the role played by self-fulfilling expectations in financial crises.
 This is because in the theory the probability of a crisis is loosely related to the fundamentals.6 Thus, it leaves as an open question whether observed fundamentals, such as government deficits, are sufficient to explain crisis outcomes; or whether there is a large unexplained component, that is attributed to self-fulfilling expectations.
-This feature of the theory runs counter to the intuition that bad fundamentals are more likely to trigger a currency crisis.
-Indeed, the more recent financial-crisis theory demonstrates that, in the presence of asymmetric infor-
+This feature of the theory runs counter to the $\overline{}$ See also Ariyoshi et al (2000), Bhagwati (1998), Edwards (1999, 2000) and Kaplan and Rodrik (2000).
+Note that the Chinese Renminbi has been pegged to the US Dollar throughout the the Asian crisis, and also after the crisis.
+At the same time, China went through a gradual process of removing the constraints on its closed capital account, while maintaining the rigid fixed exchange rate.
+Its high may eventually lead to a common Asian currency.